microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

   // `NonPrivatePointer` and `MakePointerVisible` with the workgroup scope
   // will be added to the memory access mask to make the memory coherent.
   //
-  // This function uses a SPIR-V pointer because HLSL does not allow grouphsared
+  // This function uses a SPIR-V pointer because HLSL does not allow groupshared
   // memory object to be passed by reference.
 The pointer is a hack to get
   // around that.
-  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+  //
+  // The layout and stride will be passed to the SPIR-V instruction as is.
+The precise meaning can be found in the specification for SPV_KHR_cooperative_matrix. template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
             class Type>
   void Store(WorkgroupSpirvPointer<Type> data, uint32_t stride);